 Iskanderkul Lake, Tajikistan

-Iskanderkul Lake is one of the signature sights of Tajikistan.
+Iskanderkul Lake is one of the signature attractions of Tajikistan.
 It is impossible to imagine a trip to Tajikistan without paying a visit to Iskanderkul Lake.
 It is as if being in Paris but not seeing Eiffel Tower.
 After all, it is not difficult to get to this haunted point – it is located only 130 km away from Dushanbe.

 The name of Iskanderkul Lake means the Lake of Alexander the Great, where “Iskander” - this is how Alexander the Great was named in the East and “kul” means lake in Turkic languages.
 It has not been proved if the well-known commander had been there or not, but there are few legends about the lake connected with his name.